About

 Colin's paintings primarily investigate the relationship between the painted surface and music.
 Collaborating with musicians and sound artists, Colin has worked with the London Symphony Orchestra at the Pavarotti Music Centre in Bosnia, with Mr. McFalls Chamber at the Queens Hall in Edinburgh and with Marconi Union in Manchester.

+Today he exhibits his paintings both within the UK and internationally and has been awarded grants and scholarships including the Pollock-Krasner Foundation grant and the Elizabeth Greenshields scholarship.
 Since 2010, Colin has also worked with sound artists and musicians to create Painting-Sound-Animations.
 This ongoing series of work directly connects his paintings to the sound worlds that inform them.
 The animations employ hundreds of images of painted surfaces animated to evolve visually with their aural counterpart.